-Varying from range of Cartilage damage to Compression fractures in the shoulder caused by one or numerous anterior dislocations of the shoulder.
-A Hills Sachs Lesion is on the humeral head (arm bone) and a Bankart Lesion is on the glenoid (socket of the shoulder.
+A Bankart or Hills Sachs Lesion can be Cartilage damage to compression fractures in the shoulder caused by one or numerous anterior dislocations of the shoulder.
+A Hills Sachs Lesion is on the humeral head (arm bone) and a Bankart Lesion is on the glenoid (socket of the shoulder).

 What does it feel like?

-A Sharp pain initially which is non-localised around the shoulder.
+A sharp pain initially around the shoulder which is non-localised.
 It is common to have a feeling of instability around the shoulder, with a concern of re-dislocation.

 What Causes Bankart/Hills Sachs?

 This is most common in sports that involve overhead movements like tennis, volleyball, netball.
-It is caused after an anterior shoulder dislocation or repeated shoulder dislocations.
+This could be a result from after an anterior shoulder dislocation or many shoulder dislocations.
 Anterior shoulder dislocations most commonly occur through a combination of shoulder abduction, external rotation, and extension/flexion.
 This is a common movement in overhead athletes.

 How is Bankart/Hills Sachs Diagnosed?

-Your Physiotherapist can provide a thorough verbal and physical assessment to identify the problem and may recommend an onward referral if they feel it is appropriate.
-The onward referral may be for an X-Ray or Ultrasound or further assessment from a sports doctor for further assessment if they feel it is beneficial.
+Your Physiotherapist can provide a thorough verbal and physical assessment to identify the problem.
+We may recommend an onward referral if they feel it is appropriate.
+The onward referral may be for an X-Ray or Ultrasound.
+They may recommend further assessment from a sports doctor for further assessment if they feel it is beneficial.

 How can Back in Action Physiotherapy help?

 At Back in Action we will do a thorough assessment to help provide the correct diagnosis.
-We will also ensure we spend time to listen to how your symptoms are affecting your daily activities as well as your recreational and occupational activities.
-We will also help guide you to set goals and aims from the treatment sessions regularly reassessing these.
-We will provide a thorough treatment to ensure you get better, faster and return to your activities, sport and work.
+We will ensure to spend time to listen to your symptoms and how they are affecting your daily recreational and occupational activities.
+Therefore, we will be able to help you to set goals from the treatment sessions and also ensure to regularly reassess these.
+We will provide a thorough treatment to ensure you get better faster and return to your activities, sport and work.